sireButItsUnique/pzoj/courses/tips/content.md

 }
 ```

-will cause a Runtime Error if `n` is too large.
+will cause a Runtime Error if $n$ is too large.
 However,

 ```cpp
 int a[1000000];